 Other important factor that come into play is the price of the product.
 There are some great budget options to choose from or you can bless yourself and your hair with the crème de la crème.

 Another tip when choosing your protectant is that your heat protectant spray should contain as little water as possible.
 This will prevent heat damage on your hair from the water contained in the spray.
+On top of that, it’s best if you choose a hair straightener or curling iron that won’t damage hair.
+Thankfully, we already have the technology to minimize hair damage.

 Hopefully, you have come to the conclusion that you not only need a heat protectant but that you and your hair also deserve it.
 If your hair is damaged, know that by spending some time on yourself, it can be transformed.
 It’s just going to take some time and effort.